Theo McFarland: Saracens

 In August 2021, McFarland agreed a one-year deal to join Saracens in the English Premiership, ahead of the 2021–22 season.
 He made his competitive debut for the club on 31 October, coming on as a substitute during a league victory against Harlequins.
 He gradually established himself as a first-team regular, featuring in 27 matches across all competitions that season, including 18 starts and 6 tries, with his playing time split between blindside flanker and lock.
 He also started in the team's Premiership final defeat to Leicester Tigers.

 Ahead of the 2022–23 season, McFarland signed a new long-term contract with Saracens, keeping him at the club until 2026.
 His performances at the start of the season then saw him named as the Premiership Player of the Month for September 2022.
 He missed the second half of the season, after suffering an anterior cruciate ligament injury in December 2022.
 However, he had started all of the team's first 9 matches in Premiership and European competition, scoring 6 tries and helping the team to finish top of the league table, on their way to winning the title.

+La Rochelle

+On 3 July 2026, McFarland would leave Saracens to sign for French giants La Rochelle in the Top 14 from the 2026-27 season.